 Here are some helpful tips for better headlines:

 There are world-class copywriters who have spent decades studying headline writing and still haven’t mastered it yet.
 So don’t assume that you’re going to craft killer headlines overnight.
 However, the more you learn, the better you’ll get.
 Start with these tips and test what works.

 The average human attention span is about on part with a goldfish.
-If you want to engage landing page visitors and turn them into customers, you have to grab them right away.
+If you want to engage landing pages/landing page visitors and turn them into customers, you have to grab them right away.
 This can be done by focusing the majority of your efforts on above-the-fold content and design.

 Above-the-fold content, which is anything a visitor sees on their screen without having to scroll, is prime real estate.
 Avoid overcrowding, but be sure to include a clear value proposition and call-to-action (CTA).

 As humans, we have a certain “herd mentality” about us.
 When we see other people who we deem to be like us performing certain actions, we have a natural tendency to do the same.
 Following the actions of the masses is a way of lowering risk and reducing decision fatigue.
 Whether consciously or subconsciously, we think, “If they’re doing it, it must be right/good/smart for me to do it, too.”

 We’re not going to get into a philosophical discussion of whether basing your decisions on the actions of the masses is a good or bad thing.
 Instead, we’re just telling you that’s how the world works.
 And if you want to boost your landing page conversion rates/landing page optimization, you can use it to your advantage.

 The best way to tap into this herd mentality is to utilize social proofs, which is basically anything that signals to a prospective customer that other people are gaining value from your products or services.